Guide to the Maremma

 In this ancient walled town the Middle Ages live again with costumed processions, a banquet, sound & light shows and medieval markets.
 Somewhat different from other Medieval fairs, here visitors are welcome to rent costumes of the Middle Ages and join in the pagentry.
 The walled village is a small, but the enthusiasm with which they celebrate for two days is abundant and contagious.

 Morellino Classica Music Festival in Scansano – Dates May-Sept.

 This array of classical music concerts are set in some of the Maremma’s most beautiful locations.
-Check the 2019 programme here.
+Churches, historical sites and open-air venues (as pictured) welcome musicians well-known in Italy and abroad.
+The concert season is particularly long, good for visitors not visiting in high season, Check the 2019 programme here.

 Rodeo of the Rose in Alberese – 15 August

 The Maremma cowboys, the Butteri, meet to challenge each other’s riding ability and pluck red or yellow roses from their opponents.
 The competition, requiring strength, quick reflexes and a certain amount of courage, is held in Alberese within the Maremma Regional Park.
 The winning team is the one whose team members have managed to pluck the greatest number of 'roses' from the shoulders of their adversaries.